 1.4.1: All writers deserve fair pay.
 We should work towards a funding model that provides for the adequate remuneration of all writers.
 Until we have funds to remunerate all writers equally, we should seek to remunerate equitably - this means financially supporting writers who would not be able to publish without pay, and/or writers from underrepresented groups, while continuing to accept some submissions for free.

 1.4.2: The Ecologist should amplify the work and interests of underrepresented writers, marginalised groups and impacted communities.
 We respect writers’ self-identification with those groups.

 1.4.3: Editorial policies and decision making should be transparent and consistent, with remuneration agreed prior to publication.

-2.2: The fund will make individual payments of £200 for one article.
+2.2: The fund will make individual payments of up to £200 for one article.

 2.3: We aim to publish one paid-for piece each week over the course of the year.
 Money will rollover in weeks where no paid-for articles are published, and articles may be scheduled in advance.

 2.4: This fund is designed to support the publication of quality writing and to increase representation and accessibility.

 2.5: We aim to support as many writers as possible - to this end, we will not make repeated payments to individual writers more than once every two months.

 2.6 All articles or pitches should conform to The Ecologist’s style guidelines and be submitted via email (firstname.lastname@example.org).

 2.7: Submissions will be considered for support from the Ecologist Writers’ Fund when the following information is supplied: